popgenDK/courses/summer2023/NGSinference/README.md

 <details>

-### make list of bam files
+### Make list of bam files
-We have alignment file from four populations.
-Lets make file list with bam file for each population seperately and one list of all samples.
+In our data we have alignment files (BAM files) from four populations.
+Let's make file list with the BAM files for each population seperately and one list with all samples by running the following code

 ```bash
  ls $DIR/data/CHB.BAMs/*bam > EAS.bams